|

 Forecaster: |

 During the past 24 hours, solar activity was low.
-Nine active sunspot regions were on the visble disk without M-class or above flares produced.
-The solar wind speed maintained at about 430 km/s.
+Five active sunspot regions were on the visble disk without M-class and above flares produced.
+The solar wind speed decreased to about 360 km/s.
 The geomagnetic field was at quiet to unsettled levels. |

-Within the next three days, the solar activity will be mainly low with a little chance for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled. |
+Within the next three days, solar activity is expected to be mainly low with a little chance for M-class flares.
+The geomagnetic field is expected to reach active to minor storm levels on 13-15 Sep due to the effect of the recurrent coronal hole high speed stream. |

 |